 The gift of interpretation of tongues, then, is the God-given ability to interpret a tongue that the interpreter would not understand by natural means.
 Also, as the two verses show, the interpreter may be the speaker himself, or another.

-b] The Purposes of Tongues and
+b] The Purposes of

 In 1 Corinthians 14:19, Paul said, in the assembly I desire to speak five words with my mind so that I may instruct others also, rather than ten thousand words in a tongue.

 If that's the case, then why does God even bother with the gift?
 Why doesn't He simply stick to the plain-speaking gifts?
-Tongues and interpretation
+Tongues

-the plain-speaking gifts did not have?
+interpretation that the plain-speaking gifts did not have?
 The answer is yes.

 Unique Functions Outside the Assembly: